Are you plugged into online opportunities?

-In 2009, computers, apparel and consumer electronics accounted for more than 44% of the $67.6 billion spent on online sales in 2009.
+In 2009, computers, apparel and consumer electronics accounted for more than 44% of the $67.6 billion spent online.

-Perhaps even more noteworthy is that fact while $155 billion worth of consumer goods were bought online last year, a $917 billion worth of retail sales last year were "Web-influenced," according to the Forrester report.
+While $155 billion worth of consumer goods were bought online last year, a $917 billion worth of retail sales were "Web-influenced," according to the Forrester report.

 The report also concluded that online and Web-influenced offline sales combined accounted for 42% of total retail sales and forecast that percentage will spike to more than 50% by 2014.
 To me, this sounds like lots of room for growth.